 Power Blackjack is an interesting blackjack variation where players can use the “Power Double” on specific hands.
 It allows players to discard an unwanted third card when they have double down.
 This only applies to specific hands dictated by the casino rules for this game.

 Our Power Blackjack guide was written to provide detailed information about this variation.
 You’ll find a detailed rundown of the rules and how to play Power Blackjack.
 Look at our guide to locating the game and play at the best casinos.
-Read our strategy section and get the most accurate basic strategy charts for this particular blackjack variant.
+Read our strategy section and get the most accurate basic strategy charts for this particular real money blackjack variant.